Home Climbing Areas Climbing Routes Guidebooks Free Topos Photos Forum

 Food

 A limited selection of groceries are available at the Tuolumne Meadows store.
-In addition, you can purchase groceries in Lee Vining at the Lee Vining Market.
+In addition, you can purchase groceries in Lee Vining at the Mono Market.
+The closest big supermarket is an hour from Tuolumne Meadows at the Mammoth Lakes Vons.

 The only prepared food in Tuolumne is at Tuolumne Meadows Grill which serves hamburgers, fries, etc. Eight miles east of Tuolumne Meadows, the Tioga Pass Resort offers a cozy dinning room with a great breakfast, lunch and dinner and any last minute baked snacks you need before your climb.
-Shockingly, the Mobil Gas Station, located 14 miles from Tuolumne Meadows, serves some of the best food in the area.
-This isn't just any gas station as at this deli you will find a great selection of sandwiches, pizza's, ahi tuni salad, tacos and a variety of other savory treats for breakfast, lunch and dinner.
-A great spot in Lee Vining for coffee is Latte Da
+The The Tioga Gas Mart, located 14 miles west of Tuolumne Meadows, features the Whoa Nellie Deli which serves some of the best food in the area.
+This isn't just any gas station as you will find a great selection of sandwiches, pizza's, ahi tuna salad, mango margaritas, fish tacos and a variety of other savory treats for breakfast, lunch and dinner.
+It is also the local social hub and provides great live music throughout the summer.
+A great spot in Lee Vining for coffee is Latte Da where you will also find FREE wireless internet.

 Climbing Gear and Climbing Guides